davesweb/bricklink-api/readme.md

 # Bricklink API

-A PHP wrapper for the Bricklink API.
+A PHP SDK for the Bricklink API.
+This package provides an easy way to authenticate with the Bricklink API, so you can run requests directly against the Bricklink API.
+This package also provides some repositories for easier and object-oriented communication with the Bricklink API.

+This package is still in an Alpha version, not every API call is tested.
+Use at your own risk for now.

 ## Installation